ballerina-attic/securing-restful-services-with-ldap/README.md

     }
 }
 ```
-- Ballerina uses 'scope' as the way of expressing authorization.
+- Ballerina uses `scope` as the way of expressing authorization.
 Multiple scopes can be assigned to a user, and scopes can then be validated while enforcing authorization.
 In order to express that certain service or resources require a scope, we have used the `scopes` annotation attribute.
 According to the `authConfig` of the service, in order to invoke `addOrder` function, the user should have 'add_order' scope, whereas to invoke `updateOrder` and `cancelOrder` user should have 'update_order' and 'cancel_order' scopes respectively.

 ## Testing

 ### Invoking the RESTful service

-You can run the RESTful service that you developed above, in your local environment.
-You need to have the Ballerina installation in you local machine and simply point to the <ballerina>/bin/ballerina binary to execute all the following steps.
+You can run the RESTful service that you developed above in your local environment.
+You need to have the Ballerina installation in your local machine and simply point to the <ballerina>/bin/ballerina binary to execute all the following steps.

 1. As the first step you can build a Ballerina executable archive (.balx) of the service that we developed above,
 using the following command.
 It points to the directory in which the service we developed above located and it will create an executable binary out of that.
 Navigate to the `<SAMPLE_ROOT>/guide/` folder and run the following command.